kids-first/kf-tumor-workflow/docs/MUTECT2_TUMOR_ONLY_FILTERING.md

 Tumor-only calling with Mutect2 is inherently very noisy.
 Therefore, most of our recommendations revolve around reducing the noise where possible.
 These recommendations are:
 - Restrict the callable regions with a blacklist and GDC Panel of Normals (PON)
-- Filter low support reads:
+- Remove low support reads:
-   - Allele Depth (AD) > 0: WGS uninformative reads
+   - Allele Depth (AD) == 0: WGS uninformative reads
-   - Variant Allele Frequency (VAF) > 1%: WXS noise
+   - Variant Allele Frequency (VAF) < 1%: WXS noise
-- Filter potential germline variants with gnomAD AF < 0.00003
+- Remove potential germline variants: gnomAD AF > 0.00003
-- Only keep variants that have no FILTERS/are PASS
+- Only keep variants that are PASS
 - Rescue any variants that fall in hotspot regions/genes

 ### Calling Parameters